-If either party shall commence any legal action or proceeding, including an action for declaratory relief, against the other by reason of the alleged failure of the other to perform or keep any provision of this Agreement to be performed or kept, the party prevailing in said action or proceeding shall be entitled to recover court costs and reasonable attorneys' fees, including the reasonable value of services rendered by the Humboldt County Counsel's Office, to be fixed by the court, and such recovery shall include court costs and attorneys' fees on appeal, if applicable.
-As used herein, "prevailing party" means the party who dismisses an action or proceeding in exchange for payment of substantially all sums allegedly due, performance of provisions allegedly breached, or other considerations substantially equal to the relief sought by said party, as well as the party in whose favor final judgment is rendered.
+If either party shall commence any legal action, including, without limitation, an action for declaratory relief, against the other by reason of the alleged failure of the other to perform any of its obligations hereunder, the party prevailing in said action shall be entitled to recover court costs and reasonable attorneys' fees, including, but not limited to, the reasonable value of services rendered by the Humboldt County Counsel's Office, to be fixed by the court, and such recovery shall include court costs and attorneys' fees on appeal, if applicable.
+As used herein, "prevailing party" means the party who dismisses an action in exchange for payment of substantially all sums allegedly due, performance of provisions allegedly breached, or other considerations substantially equal to the relief sought by said party, as well as the party in whose favor final judgment is rendered.

-33. SURVIVAL:
+33. SURVIVAL OF PROVISIONS:

-The duties and obligations of the parties set forth in Section 3(D) - Compensation Upon Termination, Section 8 - Record Retention and Inspection, Section 10- Confidential Information and Section 14 - Indemnification shall survive the expiration or termination of this Agreement.
+The obligations set forth in Section 1(C) - Use of Fixed Assets, Section 3(D) - Compensation upon Termination, Section 8 - Record Retention and Inspection, Section 10- Confidential Information and Section 14 - Indemnification shall survive the expiration or termination of this Agreement.